 Couples intensive therapy presents a unique opportunity for each partner to dig deep into the cycle of conflict that has kept them stuck for years, or a crisis that has arisen.
 This helps them take strategic steps to transform their relationship.
-However, intensive couples therapy is appropriate only for couples in which both partners are really ready to put in the effort to make their relationship work.
+Intensive couples therapy is appropriate only for couples in which both partners are really ready to put in a big effort to make their relationship work.

 Intensive Couples Therapy can help couples: